oVirt/ovirt-site/source/node/pxe.html.md

 Check if you have script "/usr/bin/livecd-iso-to-pxeboot".
 If so, skip steps 2, 3 and 4.

+You can also yum install livecd-tool to get the script.

 2. Create a mountpoint :

       $ mkdir iso